sonata-project/SonataAdminBundle/Resources/doc/reference/templates.rst

 There are several other templates that can be customized, enabling you to fine-tune ``SonataAdminBundle``:

-* user_block: customizes the Twig block rendered by default in the top right corner of the admin interface, containing user information.
+* ``user_block`` : customizes the Twig block rendered by default in the top right corner of the admin interface, containing user information.
   Empty by default, see ``SonataUserBundle`` for a real example.
-* add_block: customizes the Twig block rendered by default in the top right corner of the admin interface, providing quick access to create operations on available admin classes.
+* ``add_block`` : customizes the Twig block rendered by default in the top right corner of the admin interface, providing quick access to create operations on available admin classes.
-* history_revision_timestamp: customizes the way timestamps are rendered when using history related actions.
+* ``history_revision_timestamp:`` customizes the way timestamps are rendered when using history related actions.
-* action: a generic template you can use for your custom actions
+* ``action`` : a generic template you can use for your custom actions
-* short_object_description: used by the ``getShortObjectDescriptionAction`` action from the ``HelperController``, this template displays a small description of a model instance.
+* ``short_object_description`` : used by the ``getShortObjectDescriptionAction``
+  action from the ``HelperController``, this template displays a small description of a model instance.
-* list_block: the template used to render the dashboard's admin mapping lists.
+* ``list_block`` : the template used to render the dashboard's admin mapping lists.
   More info on the :doc:`dashboard` page.
 * batch: template used to render the checkboxes that precede each instance on list views.
-* select: when loading list views as part of sonata_admin form types, this template is used to create a button that allows you to select the matching line.
+* ``select`` : when loading list views as part of sonata_admin form types, this template is used to create a button that allows you to select the matching line.
-* pager_links: renders the list of pages displayed at the end of the list view (when more than one page exists)
+* ``pager_links`` : renders the list of pages displayed at the end of the list view (when more than one page exists)
-* pager_results: renders the dropdown that lets you choose the number of elements per page on list views
+* ``pager_results`` : renders the dropdown that lets you choose the number of elements per page on list views

 Configuring templates
 ---------------------